its-devs99/its-devs99/README.md

 ## 💡 Fun Facts

-- 🎓 Volunteer educator at a shelter home in Delhi (2015-2017), where I mentored 10+ underprivileged students
+- 🎓 Volunteer educator at a shelter home(2015-2017), where I mentored and offered educational support to 10+ kids
-- 🌍 Multilingual: Fluent in English (C1) and learning German (A1)
+- 🌍 Multilingual: Fluent in English (C1),Lhasa Tibetan(written) and learning German (A2)
 - 🤝 Strong believer in giving back to the community through education and mentorship

 ---